hsu607/Data-Mentoring/README.md

 # 🐢Turtle_R
-Welcome to Turtle_R GitHub repository!👋 This is a space where five friends from Ewha Womans University's Department of Statistics share our projects and competition experiences.
+Welcome to Turtle_R GitHub repository!
+This is a space where five friends from Ewha Womans University's Department of Statistics share our projects and competition experiences.

 ## 🏆 Competitions
 ### - Data Crator Camp